 Cave’s proposed blue suits would distract drivers, they said.
 Dropped items would cause accidents, and climbers would fall and hurt themselves.
 The list went on.

 Not one to accept defeat, Cave set out to systematically examine and eliminate each concern.
-The blue suits were made grey so not to distract drivers; climbers were put in boiler suits to prevent items from falling; and safety harnesses were added to keep climbers clipped on.
+The blue suits were made grey so as not to distract drivers; climbers were put in boiler suits to prevent items from falling; and safety harnesses were added to keep climbers clipped on.